Pumpkin Fertilizer [What to Use, Where to Get It, How to Use It]

 It’s up to you how often you want to test your soil.
 But if you do test it and you have a nitrogen deficiency, make sure you add more blood meal to the soil.

-If you find that you also have a phosphorus and potassium deficiency, you can use the Pendalton Pumpkin Juice which is heavy in nitrogen but also has the other nutrients.
+If you find that you also have a phosphorus and potassium deficiency, you can use the Pendleton Pumpkin Juice which is heavy in nitrogen but also has other nutrients.

 Remember pumpkins are heavy feeders, so you’ll most likely need to add fertilizer during the growing stages.